-The F-Sport version isn’t noticeably more fun to drive, so it seems an unnecessary compromise, although its body-hugging sports seats are very supportive if you do insist on driving the ES hard.
-Inside all versions, the choice of materials, and in particular the impressively high quality of fit and finish, means the ambience is upmarket and luxurious.
+The F-Sport isn’t noticeably more fun to drive, so it seems an unnecessary compromise, although its body-hugging sports seats are very supportive if you do insist on driving the ES quickly.
+Inside all versions, the choice of materials, and in particular the high quality of fit and finish, means the ambience is upmarket.

 Lexus ES 300h dashboard

-The ES’ dashboard is a little more driver orientated than that of the now-superseded GS.
+The ES’ dashboard is a little more driver-orientated than that of its predecessor the GS.
 There’s a clear instrument binnacle in front of the driver, as well as a head-up display for some models.
-The Takumi trim level gets a big 12.3-inch infotainment display that sits up on top of the dash, but you can upgrade the standard eight-inch display on some other models, too.
+The Premium Edition and Takumi trim levels gets a big 12.3-inch infotainment display that sits on top of the dashboard, but you can upgrade the standard eight-inch display on the F-Sport, too.

 Equipment, options and accessories

 The standard ES specification includes 17-inch alloy wheels, heated and power-adjustable seats, dual-zone climate control, a 10-speaker stereo, parking sensors and the eight-inch navigation and infotainment display.
 Premium Edition sits above the entry-level car.
-It adds over £3,000 worth of options for around £550 more than the entry model, making it a great option for most buyers.
-It adds 18-inch alloys, the larger 12.3-inch infotainment screen, and a heated steering wheel and windscreen, plus automatic wipers.
-Wireless smartphone charging is also added.
+It adds over £3,000 worth of options for around £550 more, making it a great option for most buyers.
+There are a 18-inch alloys, the larger 12.3-inch infotainment screen, a heated steering wheel and windscreen, plus automatic wipers.
+Wireless phone charging is also added.

 Infotainment, apps & sat-nav

-While the Lexus ES infotainment system looks impressive – especially the 12.3-inch top-spec unit.
-The touchpad operation system is difficult and fiddly to get to grips with, but the good news is that Apple CarPlay and Android Auto was recently added across the range as of late 2020, and in early 2022, Lexus finally rolled out touchscreen capability, so you can avoid the touchpad altogether if you don't get on with it.
+While the ES' infotainment system looks impressive – especially the 12.3-inch top-spec unit – the touchpad operation system is difficult and fiddly to get to grips with.
+The good news is that Apple CarPlay and Android Auto were made standard across the range as of late 2020, and in early 2022, Lexus finally rolled out touchscreen capability, so you can avoid the touchpad altogether if you don't get on with it.

 In This Review

-- 2MPG & CO2 emissionsThe Lexus ES 300h is targeted primarily at business users, and there are definite tax benefits over diesel rivals – but a plug-in hybrid will be better still
+- 2MPG & CO2 emissionsThe ES 300h is targeted primarily at business users, and there are tax benefits over diesel rivals – but a plug-in hybrid will be better still

-- 4Engines, drive & performanceThe Lexus ES 300h hybrid is superbly cosseting when driven in a relaxed fashion, but if you're looking for something livelier, a BMW 5 Series is a better bet
+- 4Engines, drive & performanceThe ES 300h is superbly cosseting when driven in a relaxed fashion, but if you're looking for something livelier, a BMW 5 Series is a better bet

-- 5Interior & comfort - currently readingThe Lexus ES 300h’s interior is beautifully made and nicely styled; the fiddly infotainment has been improved somewhat by the addition of a touchscreen
+- 5Interior & comfort - currently readingThe ES 300h's interior is beautifully made and nicely styled; the fiddly infotainment has been improved somewhat by the addition of a touchscreen

-- 6Practicality & boot spaceThe Lexus ES 300h’s ‘long coupe’ styling limits rear headroom, and the big boot is not as versatile as in popular SUVs
+- 6Practicality & boot spaceThe ES 300h's ‘long coupe’ styling limits rear headroom, and while the boot is big, it's not as versatile as an SUV's

-- 7Reliability & safetyWith plenty of safety kit and a rock-solid reliability story, the Lexus ES 300h has your peace of mind covered
+- 7Reliability & safetyWith plenty of safety kit and a rock-solid reliability record, the Lexus ES 300h has your peace of mind covered